fogleman/rush/README.md

 The `Unsolver` takes any existing solvable configuration and tries to make it "harder" (require more moves) by finding some other reachable state that is further from the win.

 In the example below, the input puzzle (left) is already solved.
-The unsolver moves the pieces around and produces a puzzle that requires 45 moves to solve (right).
+The unsolver moves the pieces around (with valid moves only) and produces a puzzle that requires 45 moves to solve (right).
 Note that these puzzles have the same pieces.

 ![Unsolving Example](https://i.imgur.com/QNSKKU5.png)